LuvDaSun/SkiffaExamples/README.md

 If you are using vscode, you could also open the workspace file `OpenApi42-Examples.code-workspace` and use the configured launch commands (see [Running a file](#running-a-file)).

+All of the Node.js examples are located in the [packages/npm](./packages/npm/) directory.

 ### Running all tests

 We have unit tests!
 After setting up, run `npm test --workspaces` this will run all unit tests.
 You will need node v21 or higher for this to work properly!